 You can enjoy this Japanese sticky rice as a standalone dish or serve it like you would with steamed rice.
 A miso soup and a side of vegetables such as Green Bean Gomaae and Hijiki Salad make good company for a light dinner.

-Sign up for the free Just One Cookbook newsletter delivered to your inbox!
-And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram for all the latest updates.
+Wish to learn more about Japanese cooking?
+Sign up for our free newsletter to receive cooking tips & recipe updates!
+And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.

 Japanese Sticky Rice with Chicken and Vegetables (Okowa)